Kingdom Hearts Cheat Sheet - Part 2

 May this cheat sheet continue to be your guiding key

-Hot on the heels of my first part today I'm going to look at;
+Hot on the heels of part 1, today I'm going to look at:

 Good Stories That Are Kind of Important but The Games Are to An Acquired Taste